Kankaria Lake: Kankaria Zoo

 Kankaria Zoo, officially Kamla Nehru Zoological Garden, was established by Rueben David in 1951 spread over 21 acres.
 It was rated the best zoo in Asia in 1974.
 They have 450 mammals, 2,000 birds, 140 reptiles in a 31-acre zoo.
 It houses wild animals like tigers, lions, python, anaconda, snakes, elephants, albino (white) animals like the rhesus monkey, spotted deer, white blackbuck, chinkara, elephant, emu, jungle babbler, bush-quail and common palm civet.
 Kankaria Zoo has also bred of rare species like pythons, crocodiles, bearcats and wild asses.
 Reuben David was awarded the Padma Shri in 1974 for it.

 Balvatika

 It is a children's park named after Jawaharlal Nehru.
 Balvatika has a boat house, playroom, butterfly and weapon displays, mirror house, toy house and planetarium.
-Presently most part of the park is under renovation.
+The park is under renovation since June 2024.

 Amusement park

 Netherlands based company installed five rides in the amusement park in 2014.
 It includes the Boomerang Roller Coaster, the Flipping Arm, the Torching Tower, Disk 'O' pendulum and the merry-go-round.
 It will also have a kids play zone for computer games.
 On 14 July 2019, the pendulum arm of the attraction snapped, causing the seated end of the attraction to slam into the ride's base and fall 20 feet to the ground, killing 2 and injuring 29.